Do Go On - 319 - Vincent Gigante, The Oddfather

 Dave looks indifferent.

-I don't love apples, but I'm looking up because it's still blowing my mind.
+I don't love apples, but I'm looking up because it's still blown my mind.

 Wow.